Pastured Meat CSA - Moomaw Family Farm

 Our animals are raised humanely and free-ranged outdoors year-round

-Every decision made places the well-being of the animals as the top priority.
+Every decision places the well-being of the animals as the top priority.
 Our animals live outdoors and are moved around the pastures using rotational grazing.
-When raised in this way, they are naturally happy and healthy, and a joy to work with.
+When raised in this way, they are naturally happy, healthy, and a joy to work with.
 We spend time with our animals on a daily basis.
 In many ways, they're more like pampered pets than livestock, and their lives are stress-free from beginning to end.